iglabari/ClaraFold/README.md

 pip install torchtext==0.12

 # Model Execution
-To test the model, you need to run the Python script in the directory containing the four required *.pt files, which include the transformer models (T1 and T2) and the vocabulary files for input (src) and output (tgt).
+To test the model, you need to run the Python script in the directory containing the two required *.pt files, which include the transformer model and the vocabulary file.

 # Running the Model
 Execute the following command in your terminal: